Top 5 Tableware Trends You Must See!

 Getting back to nature

 Think natural materials and green and earth-colours to create a really natural table theme.
-Wooden bowls teamed with grass-reed placemats on a crisp cotton table cloth bring the outdoors in.
+Wooden bowls teamed with grass-reed placemats on a crisp cotton table cloth or a teal table runner bring the outdoors in.

 Look for wooden goblets to replace glasses and go for green candles and napkins to create a real mother earth feel.
 Instead of a vase of flowers for a centrepiece use a growing plant in a decorative pot.
 It’s all about getting back to our roots and being environmentally friendly.